getredash/website/user-guide/queries/query_actions.md

 ## How to use Google Spreadsheets' IMPORTDATA function? {#google-spreadsheets-importdata}

-Using this URL you can easily import query results directly into Google Spreadsheets, using the importdata function and your query's API key you can get  from the menu at the top right corner of the query editor.
+Using this URL you can easily import query results directly into Google Spreadsheets, using the IMPORTDATA function and your query API key you can get  from the menu at the top right corner of the query editor.

 ![](../assets/query_api_key.png)